 The end of the year presents opportunities for financial and tax planning.
 This article provides an engaging introduction to the key concepts of year-end planning for stock options, restricted stock/RSUs, and holdings of company shares.
-Among other issues, year-end planning should weigh current tax rates against the prospects for tax changes in the year ahead.
+Among other issues, year-end planning should weigh 2017 tax rates against the tax changes that are coming in 2018.

 As part of your year-end and year-beginning tax planning, don't forget to review your holdings in restricted stock, restricted stock units (RSUs), and performance shares.
 This article presents strategies that many experts suggest.

 When you think about year-end financial and tax planning, don't forget to review shares acquired through an employee stock purchase plan.
 This article outlines issues and strategies to contemplate.

 Understand the core concepts in year-end or year-beginning tax planning for stock options, restricted stock/RSUs, and company stock.
 Topics in Part 2 include the alternative minimum tax, donations and gifts of stock, and capital gains strategies.

 Learn about year-end ideas that apply to NQSOs and restricted stock/RSUs, and consider the impact of recent tax-rate changes.